 In a walkabout of downtown Fredericton, the Capital city of the Province of New Brunswick, you will discover the historic landmark on the corner of Carleton and King Streets known as Wilmot United Church.

 Wilmot United Church is the last of the large frame churches that dominated the city skyline throughout the 19th century.
 The church building is included as one of Canada's Historic Places: A Federal, Provincial and Territorial Collaboration.
-To discover our place in this listing, use this direct link:
+To discover our place in this listing, please use this direct link

 The present Wilmot United Church is a congregation of The United Church of Canada.
 It was constructed as a Methodist Church in 1852, following the fire of 1850 which destroyed the previous building on this site, along with many other buildings between Carleton Street and the Provincial Legislature building which is located several blocks to the east.